Check if you can increase your income

 Check if you can get help from your local council

-If you get certain benefits you could get vouchers or a prepaid card to help pay for essentials like food or fuel.
+Your local council might give you vouchers or a prepaid card to help pay for essentials like food or fuel.
 You could also get household appliances like a fridge or a cooker.
-This is called ‘welfare assistance’.
+This is called ‘welfare assistance’ or the ‘Household Support Fund’.

-Each council runs its own welfare assistance scheme so what you can get depends on where you live.
-You can usually apply for help if you get either:
+Each council runs its own scheme so what you can get depends on where you live.

-Contact your local council and ask if they run a welfare assistance scheme.
+Contact your local council and ask if they run a welfare assistance or Household Support Fund scheme.
 You can find out how to contact your local council on GOV.UK.

 Get a discretionary housing payment to help pay your rent